Jtranod98/PyBer_Analysis/README.md

 - Therefore, my recommendations, to increase the revenue, are:

-	1. Lower the fare per ride in rural cities to encourage more riders.
+	1. Lower the fare per ride in rural cities to encourage more rides.
 	2. Reduce the number of drivers in urban cities.
 	3. Increase the fare per ride in urban cities.